 All workplace environments have expectations for dress.
 The following section establishes minimum expectations for student dress while involved in their work of acquiring a public-school education.
 The dress code ensures modest and appropriate clothing that is not offensive or disruptive and that reinforces safe behaviors and a safe and orderly environment.
 Except for students who, on a voluntary basis, attend schools or programs, which require special prescribed attire, students have the right to freedom of dress and appearance so long as the dress or appearance does not present health or safety hazards or cause disruption of the educational process.

-Strictly prohibited are clothing and accessories that promote alcohol, drugs, tobacco, gangs, violence, sexual behavior, profanity, or discrimination through words, pictures, or innuendo.

-- See through clothing of any kind, clothing which reveal midriffs, cleavage, backs, shoulders, sides, naval, or allow undergarments to be visible are not permitted. - No cleavage can be shown - Jeans may be worn as long as there are no holes in private areas on the jeans. - Shorts are permitted as long as they cover the bottom and private areas. - No biker shorts are permitted. - Pants are to be worn at waist level. - · Yoga pants, elastic pants, leggings, jeggings, form fitting pants, tight pants may be worn at the administrations' discretion.

-- Students may not bring blankets to school. - Hats, caps, visors, sunglasses, bandanas, gloves, scarves, or head coverings must be stored in lockers during the school day. - Jewelry that may be distracting to other students is not permitted.
-For safety and hygiene reasons, jewelry may not be removed. - Head-phones and ear buds are not to be worn or shown in hallways, students are to only use earbuds in classroom at teacher direction/discretion. - High School and Middle School students must keep backpacks/purses/bags in their locker. - No outside coats may be worn in school. - Students may wear Dayton High School letterman jackets in the building. - Zip-up or button-up jackets may be worn as long as they are not excessively baggy.
+- Strictly prohibited are clothing and accessories that promote alcohol, drugs, tobacco, gangs, violence, sexual behavior, profanity, or discrimination through words, pictures, or innuendo. - See-through clothing of any kind, clothing which reveal midriffs, cleavage, backs, shoulders, sides, naval, or allow undergarments to be visible are not permitted. - Jeans may be worn if there are no holes in private areas on the jeans. - Shorts are permitted if they cover the bottom and private areas. - Pants are to be worn at waist level. - Yoga pants, elastic pants, leggings, jeggings, form fitting pants, tight pants, biker shorts, pajama pants may be worn at the administrations' discretion. - Students may not bring blankets to school. - Hats, caps, visors, sunglasses, bandanas, gloves, or scarves must be stored in lockers during the school day. - Jewelry that may be distracting to other students is not permitted.
+For safety and hygiene reasons, jewelry may not be removed. - Head-phones and ear buds are not to be worn or shown in hallways.
+Students are to only use earbuds in classroom at teacher direction.
+Students may wear ear buds in the cafeteria during breakfast/lunch time. - High School and Middle School students must keep backpacks/purse/murse bags/fanny packs in their locker. - No outside coats may be worn in school. - Students may wear Dayton High School letterman jackets in the building.

-In instances involving clothing or accessories not specifically included in the above regulations, the principal or his/her representative shall render a decision.
+In instances involving clothing or accessories not specifically included in the above regulations, the principal or his/her representative shall decide.